abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 lot of space around difficult interactions that occur with other people, and I've been able to recondition my own habitual reactions.
-When I experience aversion to somebody, I can think to myself, *If they could act differently they would act differently.*Or I might also think*, When the conditions change, this may no longer be their habitual reaction.*It can be that impersonal*.*
+When I experience aversion to somebody, I can think to myself, *If they could act differently they would act differently. *Or I might also think*, When the conditions change, this may no longer be their habitual reaction. *It can be that impersonal.

 This is something we all can do.
 And when we encounter a situation with that sort of wisdom, we can respond with compassion, equanimity, and